Daria Striletska Ukraine

 Life was absolutely miserable for them.
 There was barely enough food for Daria and her children let alone Tsilya and her family.
 They were always hungry, exhausted and cold.
 It was hard for Tsilya’s children to remain quiet.
 In spite of a number of close calls, they managed to survive.

 The village was liberated in April 1944 by the Soviet army.
 Tsilya and her children returned to their home which had not been destroyed during the war.
-Tsilya died many years ago.
-Daria died several years ago.
+Tsilya and Daria died many years ago.